jochen-schweizer/express-prom-bundle/README.md

 * **includeUp**: include an auxiliary "up"-metric which always returns 1, default: **true**
 * **metricsPath**: replace the `/metrics` route with a **regex** or exact **string**.
 Note: it is highly recommended to just stick to the default
 * **metricType**: histogram/summary selection.
 See more details below
+* **excludeRoutes**: Set of String or Regexps which routes should be excluded.
+No default.
+* **excludeFn**: A function what is evaluated after the request has been served for metrics exclusion.
+No default.

 ### metricType option ###